Tor circuit fingerprinting defenses using adaptive padding: Evaluating vanilla circuit fingerprinting

-For this experiment we used all 100 websites from our dataset.
-In contrast to \cite{KwonALDD15}, we use the same websites served over both clearnet and onion connections, in order to restrict classification to the circuit fingerprinting problem alone.
-For the \emph{closed scenario} the training and testing datasets were intersecting, whereas for the \emph{open scenario} they were disjoint: 75 sites were used for training and 25 for testing.
-In both cases classifiers performed very well having an average accuracy of 98-99\% as can be seen in \autoref{Tab:experiment1_accuracy}.
+We used the \emph{complete} cell sequence (an array of $-1$ and $+1$ elements) as a feature vector for classification.
+This is possible since cells are large and onion websites are generally small, fitting in a few hundred cells.
+Note that, since cells have fixed size, any shape-related feature (eg. number or percentage of incoming/outgoing cells) can be deduced from this feature vector; we tried including such features explicitly but it made no difference to the classifier.
+Finally, following \cite{KwonALDD15}, we included the lifetime of the circuit as a feature.

-Through our experiment, we found that circuit fingerprinting is possible without relying on the traffic of the websites themselves.
-In other words the traffic pattern produced by the \emph{protocol itself} can be used as a fingerprint.
+For this experiment we used 100 websites from our dataset.
+In contrast to \cite{KwonALDD15}, we used the same websites served over both clearnet and onion connections, in order to restrict classification to the circuit fingerprinting problem alone.
+In both the \emph{closed} world and \emph{open} world setting, our classifiers performed very well having an average accuracy of 98-99\%.
+This shows that circuit fingerprinting is possible without relying on the traffic of the websites themselves; in other words, the traffic pattern produced by the \emph{protocol itself} can be used as a fingerprint.

 Even more importantly, since the traffic pattern of the website is not exploited in the attack, circuit fingerprinting is possible with high accuracy even in the \emph{open world} model.
-An adversary with no prior knowledge of a website can infer whether that the latter is accessed as a clearnet or onion service.
+An adversary with no prior knowledge of a website can infer whether the website is accessed as a clearnet or onion service.
 In that sense, circuit type fingerprinting is an inherently ``closed world'' problem, as there are only a handful of different circuit types.